danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 ![RichTextKit logo]({{page.assets}}richtextkit.png){:width="650px"}

-[RichTextKit]({{page.richtextkit}}) is currently under active development, and so far only contains the functionality covered in this post, but I will aim to make all the functionality available during the next couple of weeks.
-I will also try to cover the implementation in separate blog posts and link to them from this post.
+[RichTextKit]({{page.richtextkit}}) is currently under active development, and so far only contains the functionality covered in this post.
+I will aim to make all the functionality available during the next couple of weeks and will also try to cover the implementation in separate blog posts.

-If you think rich text is an exciting topic, I'd love to get you involved in the development of [RichTextKit]({{page.richtextkit}}).
+If you think rich text is an exciting topic, I'd love to get your eyes on [RichTextKit]({{page.richtextkit}}).
 Just star the repository, comment on this post or reach out in any way that suits you, and let's make rich text on Apple's platforms much more fun than it is today.

 ## Conclusion